Mechanical Keyboard with Numpad: The Ultimate Guide

 While the traditional full-size layout is the most common, there are other options that retain the number pad in a more compact form.

-“As a financial analyst who spends eight hours a day in spreadsheets, the efficiency of an 1800-compact mechanical keyboard is a game-changer.
+“As a financial analyst who spends eight hours a day in spreadsheets, the efficiency of an 1800-compact mechanical keyboard is a major upgrade.
 I get the full numpad functionality I need without the keyboard dominating my entire desk.
 It’s the best of both worlds.” — Alex Davenport, Senior Financial Analyst

 Modern Features to Consider